VachanaVisweswaraiah/Trace911/README.md

 # trace911

 Real-time emergency call intelligence.
-Audio enhancement (ai-coustics) + STT (Gladia) + live incident extraction, surfaced to a single operator workspace.
+Audio enhancement (ai-coustics) + STT (Gradium) + live incident extraction, surfaced to a single operator workspace.

 The operator is always in control — the AI extracts and suggests; only the operator can `confirm`.